 2.1 Transit Networks

 The effect of RTI availability has been studied using the example network used in the S&F paper (referred to as SFNet in the following).
 For illustration purposes in some of the following examples we only add a fifth line and refer to this as “Extended Network” (ENet).
 The additional line will help us to better illustrate the effect of hyperpath stretching.
 The topology of two networks and the characteristics of the lines are illustrated in FIGURE 1.
-The origin (Z1) is connected by walking links to stop A and in ENet additionally to stop E. The destination (Z2) can be reached from node D and in the ENet from node G as well.
+The origin (Z1) is connected by walking links to stop A and in ENet additionally to stop E. The destination (Z2) can be reached from stop D and in the ENet from stop G as well.
 A unidirectional walking link connects stops C and F in ENet.
 In line with the results presented in S&F, it is assumed that the travel time of the walking links connecting the origin and the destination to the transit lines is nil.

 <Figure 1 about here>